WHAT ARE THESE PEASPROUT CHEN BOOKS ALL ABOUT?

 AudioFile (Earphones Award)

-OMG, IS IT REALLY TRUE THAT IDINA MENZEL SANG THE THEME SONG YOU WROTE FOR PEASPROUT CHEN?
+OMG, IS IT REALLY TRUE THAT IDINA MENZEL SANG THE THEME SONG YOU WROTE FOR THE FIRST PEASPROUT CHEN BOOK?

 I JUST CAN’T GET ENOUGH OF YOU AND THIS PEASPROUT CHEN, NO MATTER HOW HARD I TRY.
 WHERE CAN I LEARN EVEN MORE?